mikeboers/PyMemoize/README.md

 This is a Python persistent memoizing module.

-Anything dict-like can be used as the actual storage object as long as it supports standard key types (ie, strings, ints, tuples of these).
+Anything dict-like can be used as the actual storage object.
+We will only ever supply string keys (although they may be unicode), and 2-tuple values (the first element being the actual value, the second being a float of the unix time at which the value expires).

+Any store which has its own expiry mechanism should use the second item to set the native expiry time.
+If the native mechanism does not support float expiry times (ie. only ints like redis) then take care to make sure the native expiry is after the given one.

 	# Initialize the cache object.
 	cache = Cache(default_store, namespace='namespace')